anardek/Multivariate_Sea_Storm_Model/README.md

-# Multivariate_Sea_Storm_Model
+# A Multivariate Sea Storm Model
-The Wahl et al., 2016 MSSM model, improved with Vine Copulas
+The Wahl et al., 2016 MSSM model, improved with Vine Copula.
+Example data from the Virgina Coast Reserve.